 As concerns regarding PFAS grew, in the 2018 FAA Reauthorization Act, Congress mandated that FAA cease requiring airports to use AFFF containing PFAS by October 4, 2021.
-Though FAA has been working for four years, has tested at least 15 different foam products, and spent millions of dollars in an effort to find an effective alternative, none has yet been found.
-Therefore, on October 4, 2021, FAA issued a directive that an airport will no longer be required to use AFFF containing PFAS, but only if it finds an alternative which meets applicable performance standards and obtains an exemption from FAA.
+Though FAA has been working on this issue since that time, has tested at least 15 different foam products, and spent millions of dollars in an effort to find an effective alternative, none has yet been found.
+Therefore, on October 4, 2021, FAA issued a directive that an airport will no longer be required to use AFFF containing PFAS, but only if that airport finds an alternative which meets applicable performance standards and obtains an exemption from FAA.
 Airports do not have this expertise, and no airport has yet found such an alternative.

 PFAS has not yet been classified as a hazardous substance or a carcinogen by either the U.S. Environmental Protection Agency (EPA) or the Wyoming Department of Environmental Quality (WDEQ).
 EPA is conducting rulemaking on the subject, but what that rule will specify is not yet known.
+1

-In 2016, EPA established a lifetime health advisory (LHA) of 70 parts per trillion (ppt) for total PFOA and PFOS (two compounds in PFAS) in drinking water based on the Agency's assessment of the latest peer-reviewed science.
-However, on June 15, 2022, EPA released a revised and unexpectedly low LHA which reduced recommended levels from a combined 70 ppt, to 0.004 ppt for PFOA and 0.02 ppt for PFOS.
-This is several thousand times lower than 70 ppt, and below the level which can even be detected or measured by current technology.
-The health advisory is non-enforceable and non-regulatory and is meant to provide technical information to state agencies
+In 2016, EPA established a drinking water lifetime health advisory (LHA) ["2016 LHA" hereinafter] of 70 parts per trillion (ppt) for total PFOA and PFOS (two compounds in PFAS) in drinking water based on the Agency's assessment of the latest peer-reviewed science.2 Then on